-BIOL U7141G Cell Biology: Lecture

-60 hours lecture and conference; 4 credits Intensive study of major areas of cell biology; integration of cellular ultrastructure; metabolism; transmission of cellular information.

-BIOL U7160X Cells in Culture

-60 hours laboratory, 15 hours recitation; 3 credits A mixed-format course on the use of cells in culture, including laboratory experience and a recitation hour.
+BIOL U7141G Cell Biology: Lecture 60 hours lecture and conference; 4 credits Intensive study of major areas of cell biology; integration of cellular ultrastructure; metabolism; transmission of cellular information.
+BIOL U7160X Cells in Culture 60 hours laboratory, 15 hours recitation; 3 credits A mixed-format course on the use of cells in culture, including laboratory experience and a recitation hour.
 In the laboratory, students perform a series of planned experiments on cell cultures to become familiarized with research techniques.
 In addition, students carry out a limited project of their own design after consultation with the instructor.
 The recitation hour includes discussions of essential techniques used to culture cells and discussions of representative papers from the research literature.
 Prerequisite: permission of the instructor.

-BIOL U7170X Advanced Cell Culture Techniques

-60 hours laboratory, 15 hours recitation; 3 credits

-An advanced course on cell culture techniques in which students are responsible for researching the literature and designing one or two advanced sets of experiments from a common list of project topics after consultation with the instructor.
+BIOL U7170X Advanced Cell Culture Techniques 60 hours laboratory, 15 hours recitation; 3 credits An advanced course on cell culture techniques in which students are responsible for researching the literature and designing one or two advanced sets of experiments from a common list of project topics after consultation with the instructor.
 The planning of the projects is to include considerations of cost and sources of supply, timing of purchase, equipment availability, reagent preparation, a written proposal of objectives, detailed experimental protocols, appropriate control experiments, recording of results, potential statistical analysis, hypothesis testing, and final interpretation of results.
 Each project will be concluded with the submission of a written report and an oral presentation.
 Prerequisite: Biology U7160X [716X] and the permission of the instructor.

-BIOL U7321X Applied Microbiology: Lecture

-Applied methods in microbiology.
+BIOL 7180G Cancer Biology 45 hours, 3 credits The fundamental principles of the molecular and cellular biology of cancer cells.
+The role of growth factors, oncogenes, tumor suppressor genes, angiogenesis and signal transduction mechanisms in tumor formation.
+Maintenance of genomic integrity and tumorigenesis.
+Discussion on recent therapeutic advances in cancer treatment and principles of drug action in cancer management.
+Prerequisite: A course in genetics or molecular biology or biochemistry.
+BIOL U7321X Applied Microbiology: Lecture 30 hours: 2 credits Applied methods in microbiology.
 Study of growth, metabolism, and genetics of bacteria and fungi, relating to industrial, environmental, food, and medical microbiology.
 Prerequisite: a course in microbiology.

 BIOL U7503X Developmental Biology

+60 hours; 4 credits

 Embryonic development of both invertebrates and vertebrates.
 Topics include transformation of a fertilized egg to a young animal, cell differentiation, formation of different organs/tissues, signal transduction during development, molecular bases of behavior and human neural disease models.

+Prerequisite: none.